farmstrong8/graphql-code-generator/README.md

 ## ❗ Validation

 The plugin will validate your schema at build time.
+You must tell the plugin how to resolve non-primitive scalars in your schema.
 If your schema includes a custom scalar (e.g. `Date`) and it's not configured, you'll get:

 ```
 Missing mock generators for custom scalars: Date.